 - used as a trade-in.
 Trade-in requires approval of the Vice President of Finance and Administration.

 Property tags must be removed and returned to the Business Office when equipment is disposed of.

-The Southeast Technical College Foundation will handle the acceptance of all donations.
+The Minnesota State College Southeast Foundation will handle the acceptance of all donations.
 Donated equipment may have stipulation requirements for usage and disposal imposed by the donor.
 Contact the Business Office to determine any conditions/stipulations.